 They're threatened by it.

-Do you care are you secure in your life in your life?
+Are you secure in your life in your life?

 You care enough.

-As long as nobody's trying to tell you what you can't do say or think, do you care what anybody else does?
+As long as nobody's trying to tell you what you can't do, say, or think, do you care what anybody else does?

-I mean, you've got the moral code, and you've got you hope that people obey the law, this kind of thing.
+I mean, you've got the moral code and you've got, you hope that people obey the law, this kind of thing.

-But you're not none of you run around demanding everybody agree with you about everything.
+But you're not, none of you run around demanding everybody agree with you about everything.

 You're not demanding everybody live their life the way you live theirs or yours.